pimcore/advanced-object-search/README.md

         activated: true
  ```

+If activated, the processing is kicked off automatically with the `advancedobjectsearch_update_queue` maintenance task.

 Messages are dispatched via `pimcore_index_queues` transport.
 So make sure, you have
 workers processing this transport when activating the messenger based queue processing.